EstherBaili/javascript-challenge/README.md

 * Use a date form in the HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

+* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:

+  1. `date/time`
+  2. `city`
+  3. `state`
+  4. `country`
+  5. `shape`

 ### Dataset

 * (StarterCode/static/js/data.js)